Metropolitan Development: The Case of Berlin (1cr.)

 The focus of the course will be on the policy approach of Berlin and Germany to generate economic resilience in a turbulent global economy.
 The course will examine seven particular policy aspects attributed to the economic success of Berlin and Germany.
 The course will be structured around The Seven Secrets of Germany: Economic Resilience in a Turbulent Global Economy, by David B. Audretsch and Erik E. Lehman (Oxford University Press, 2016).
 Each morning will consist of formal classroom instruction focusing on a particular aspect of Berlin and German public policy.
 This will be coupled with either a guest speaker or a site visit to a policy institution in the afternoon.

-- Parliament Building Tour
+- Bundestag Parliament Building Tour

 - Sachenhausen Concentration Camp